Hasnayeen/themes/README.md

 }
 ```

-If your theme support changing primary color then implement `Hasnayeen\Themes\Contracts\HasChangeableColor` interface.
+If your theme support changing primary color then implement `Hasnayeen\Themes\Contracts\HasChangeableColor` interface and `getPrimaryColor` method.

 If your theme need to change panel config then do so inside `modifyPanelConfig` method in your theme.